Arc Flash Hazard Analysis - The Nine Steps

 The electrical safety equipment engineer will need to choose equations based upon voltage level and the overcurrent protective device and equipment.

 In addition to the current-limiting fuse equations, the IEEE guide provides two generic equations that call for the data described above.
 There are also generic circuit breaker equations, similar to the fuse equations, to use when time-current curves are not available.
 These calculations provide heat energy densities in either cal/cm² or joules/cm², values useful in selecting appropriate PPE and fire retardant clothing.

 Because of the complexity and number of manual calculations possible, Arc Flash Hazard Analysis software is recommended to complete this step.
 Most software gives you a choice of equations, with selection depending on such factors as type of equipment, voltage levels and protective devices.

 A spreadsheet-type calculator is included with IEEE 1584 and can be useful for simple calculations and small systems.

 Step 9: Determine Flash-Protection Boundary for All Equipment

-Instead of solving for cal/cm² at a given working distance, this equation solves for a distance at which the incident heat energy density would be 1.2 cal/cm² (or 5.0 joules/cm²).
+Instead of solving for cal/cm² at a given working distance, this equation solves for a distance at which the incident heat energy density would be 1.2 cal/cm² (or 5.0 joules/cm²) to determine ppe required according to NFPA 70e standards.
 Short circuit study software is also recommended for this calculation, for the same reasons mentioned in Step 8.